 I had travelled to Samoa for the Dedication Ceremony of our newest Bahai temple.
 I’d never been to the Pacific Islands before, so chose my clothing carefully knowing that the climate was much hotter than I was used to.
 My friend Carol and I couldn’t resist paying a preliminary visit a day in advance to admire the stunningly beautiful Temple set like a jewel in a sea of brilliant red and green planting.
 In awed silence we entered the building.

 Not a silence due to sacredness but to utter shock.
 Before us lay a scene of dirt, dead bugs and disorder.
 As I gazed in horror, other more responsive visitors had begun carrying heavy benches - also covered in layers of dust and dirt - into the building.
-Somehow, as I stood transfixed, someone had sawed the legs off their jeans to be used as a cloth, and someone else had found a bucket and a distant water source.
+Somehow, as I stood transfixed, someone had sawed the legs off their jeans to be used as a cloth, and someone else had found a bucket at a distant water source.

 In silent panic, I imagined all the dignatories from around the world who were due to be seated on those very benches in less than one day’s time!
-I quickly stripped off the jacket of my very best ex-wedding-ensemble/cum/temple-visiting outfit and we all set about feverish scrubbing.
+I quickly stripped off the jacket of my very best ex-wedding-ensemble/cum-temple-visiting outfit and we all set about feverish scrubbing.
 As I washed, I became dimly aware of a woman’s voice.
 I noted a pair of old blue shoes coated in the orange dust of our surroundings and, recognising a note of urgency in that voice, looked up into the face of a tired worried elderly woman striving to gain my attention.

-Eyes straining to adjust in the harsh light, slowly, ever so slowly, I began to discern the features of Amatu'l-Baha Ruhiyih Khanum, Hand of the Cause of God and wife of the Guardian of the Bahai Faith; to slowly reconcile this tired elderly woman with the one I knew only as a strong powerhouse; who had driven our diverse membership through the twists and turns of spiritual infancy to the point where the name ‘Bahai’ was becoming familiar to the nations of the world.
+Eyes straining to adjust in the harsh Samoan light, ever so slowly I began to discern the features of Amatu'l-Baha Ruhiyih Khanum, Hand of the Cause of God and wife of the Guardian of the Bahai Faith; began to slowly reconcile this tired elderly woman with the one I knew only as a strong powerhouse; who had driven our diverse membership through the twists and turns of spiritual infancy to the point where the name ‘Bahai’ was becoming familiar to the nations of the world.

 It was she who, despite privileged Canadian origins, had lived much of her life in an eastern culture where women were little seen and seldom heard, yet who enthusiastically trekked through jungles and paddled up the Amazon in company with scantily-clothed natives while playing a key role in driving the Cause of God, at a point in her life when most were looking forward to comfortable retirement.